gwendallg/rsql4net/README.md

 ```

-#### Add RSql definition in SwaggerGen
+#### How do you add RSql definition in SwaggerGen ?

-To add a Swashbuckle OpenAPI suppport to RSql queries, you could modify the RSql configuration like the below sample.
+To add a Swashbuckle OpenAPI support to RSql queries, you could modify the RSql configuration like the below sample.

 ```csharp